blankoworld/makefly/doc/README.md

   * SIDEBAR: If set to 1, so activate a sidebar on Makefly.
 Note that your theme should support sidebars!
   * PUBLISH\_DESTINATION: Full address from where to send files in order to publish them.
   * PUBLISH\_SCRIPT\_NAME: script filename used to send files from **pub** directory to a destination filled in *PUBLISH\_DESTINATION* variable.
+  * SEARCH_BAR: If set to 1, activate a search bar on Makefly.
+Note that your theme should support search bar!

 ## Publish result to the web